Antisocial Personality Disorder

 In some cases, symptoms can be treated with medication, although again there is no specific medication that is considered best for all people with this disorder.
 Selective serotonin reuptake inhibitors (SSRIs), such as fluoxetine (Prozac) and sertraline (Zoloft), may decrease aggressiveness and irritability.
 These drugs are useful if either anxiety or depression are present, or if the person is using substances to self-medicate for anxiety or low mood.

 Often the only thing that can protect victims of antisocial behavior is the criminal justice system.
-In rare instances, corrections systems (jails and prisons) provide opportunities for treatment or rehabilitation, but often these environments, with their abundance of antisocial individuals, only promote antisocial behavior.
+In rare instances, corrections systems (jails and prisons) provide opportunities for treatment or rehabilitation, but often these environments, with their abundance of antisocial individuals, tend to promote antisocial behavior.

 When To Call a Professional